netarchivesuite/solrwayback/README.md

 # SolrWayback

 SolrWayback is web-application for browsing historical harvested ARC/WARC files similar to the Internet Archive Wayback Machine.
-The Solrwayback depend on a Solr server where Arc/Warc files has been indexed using the British Library WARC-Indexer.
+The SolrWayback depends on a Solr server where Arc/Warc files have been indexed using the British Library WARC-Indexer.
 The netsearch application is just a simple book keeping application on top of the WARC-Indexer that also controls the indexing.
+Unlike the Wayback Machine the SolrWayback does not need the CDX-server with meta data for the harvest.
+It only uses the Solr server and the raw Arc/Warc files.

  Warc-indexer: https://github.com/ukwa/webarchive-discovery/tree/master/warc-indexer<br>
  Netsearch(Archon/Arctika): https://github.com/netarchivesuite/netsearch<br>